-- Students get two drops in their first 60 credit hours attempted at UF (hours carried plus S/U credits and repeats of satisfactory grades; full-term withdrawals from all courses and dropped courses do not count in hours carried).
+- Students get two drops in their first 60 credit hours attempted at UF (hours carried plus S/U credits and repeats of satisfactory grades; remember, full-term withdrawals from all courses and dropped courses do not count in hours carried).

 - Students get two additional drops in the second 60 credit hours.
 Unused drops do not carry over from the freshman/sophomore years to the junior/senior years.

 - Students with disabilities who need to drop a course due to disability-related reasons are allowed to petition for additional drops.
 For more information, contact Disability Resources.

 - Students transferring to UF with an A.A. degree from a Florida public community college or with 60 or more transfer credits earned from another college or university get only two drops.

 - Students who can document extenuating circumstances may petition their college for additional drops.

 - Approval to drop a course must be obtained from the student’s college.

 - After the deadline, students may petition to drop provided they can document sufficient reason, usually hardship or medical condition occurring after the deadline.

 - Failure to attend a class does not constitute a drop.

 Withdrawal formally drops all courses in a term.
 Bring the withdrawal form to the Office of the University Registrar in 222 Criser Hall to begin the process.